Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 • Increased risk of chromosomal abnormalities: Conditions like Down syndrome become more prevalent.

-• Higher chances of gestational diabetes: This can affect both you and your baby’s health.
+• Higher chances of gestational diabetes: This can affect both your health and your baby’s.

 • Increased likelihood of pregnancy complications: Conditions such as preeclampsia may arise.

-• Higher cesarean delivery rates: You might face a greater chance of requiring a C-section.
+• Higher cesarean delivery rates: You may face a greater chance of requiring a C-section.

-Being informed allows you to discuss these factors with your healthcare provider and plan appropriately for your pregnancy journey.
+Discussing these factors with your healthcare provider lets you plan appropriately for your pregnancy.

 Benefits of Delaying Parenthood

-Although there are health risks linked to advanced maternal age, many women find significant advantages in delaying parenthood.
-This period often allows for personal and professional development, leading to greater emotional and financial stability.
-You may also have more life experiences to draw from, enhancing your parenting skills.
+Despite the health risks linked to advanced maternal age, many women find real advantages in delaying parenthood.
+This period often allows for personal and professional growth, which can lead to greater emotional and financial stability.
+More life experience can also enhance your parenting skills.

 Here’s a quick overview of some benefits: